OPENDAP/sql_handler/README.md

   - As a source distribution (utilizes gnu autotools to build)
   - In the `yum` inventory for **CentOS-6** and  **CentOS-7** and
   - In the `homebrew` inventory for **OSX**

 Some DBMS producers provide their own ODBC drivers. _See the DBMS sections below._

 ## Installing DBMS software on your server.
-In order to server data from a database you need to have a database running to hold the data and respond to queries.
+In order to serve data from a database you need to have a database running to hold the data and respond to queries.
 If you haven't got that sorted already, here's some info about how to go about it.

 ## [MySQL](https://dev.mysql.com)